 Clutch repair has been going on for over 100 years.
 A clutch is an automotive device that will transmit throttle from the vehicle’s rotating motor to the vehicle’s transmission.
-A clutch has many parts to it.
+A grip has many parts to it.
 One of the parts is the clutch disc.
 The clutch disc has two jobs.
-It will drive the input shaft into the transmission which transfers movement to the wheels.
+First, it will drive the input shaft into the transmission, which transfers movement to the wheels.

 Another part is the pressure plate.
-The pressure plate will apply pressure to the clutch disc to transfer torque to the transmission.
+The plate will apply pressure to the clutch disc to transfer torque to the transmission.
 The throw-out bearing will disengage the clutch once the driver presses down on the pedal.
-Once the clutch is disengaged the driver is able to shift.
+Once the clutch is disengaged, the driver can shift.
 And when the clutch pedal is released, the clutch will re-engage.

-The pilot bearing will allow the to be a speed difference between the crankshaft and the transmission.
-The hydraulic clutch system is controlled by the master cylinder and the slave cylinder.
+The pilot bearing will allow a speed difference between the crankshaft and the transmission.
+The master cylinder and the slave cylinder control the hydraulic clutch system.
 When the clutch pedal is pressed, the pushrod will force hydraulic fluid through a tube that will flow into the slave cylinder.
 This will activate the positions connected to the cylinder.

 What does a clutch attach to?
-A clutch attaches to the flywheel then the flywheel connects to the vehicle’s engine then the clutch plate will connect to the transmission.
+First, a grip attaches to the flywheel; then the flywheel connects to the vehicle’s engine then the clutch plate connects to the transmission.
 The flywheel makes everything smooth.
-Its job is to smooth out the power coming from the motor to the machine.
+Its job is to smooth out the power from the motor to the machine.
 The only way that a clutch will work is if it is attached to the flywheel.
 The flywheel and the clutch work together to create friction.

-A car clutch engages and disengages the engine flywheel from the vehicle’s transmission input shaft.
+A car clutch disengages the engine flywheel from the vehicle’s transmission input shaft.
 A clutch begins to work when you push its pedal down.
-This is what frees the clutch from the engine.
-While the clutch is pressed down, you then move the shift lever to the desired gear.
+This is what frees the clutch from gripping.
+While the clutch is pressed down, you move the shift lever to the desired gear.

 -The clutch plate.